andrei372/cloud_automation/README.md

 # cloud_deployments
 Azure, GCP various deployment scripts and environments using CLI and terraform

-- google contains an deployment of a puppet Linux environmetn on GCP using gcloud and GCP APIs
+- "google" folder contains a deployment of a puppet Linux environmetn on GCP using gcloud and GCP APIs
-- terraform contains automated Azure cloud deployemnts
+- "terraform" folder contains automated Azure cloud deployemnts